aces/Loris/MacInstall.md

 ##2.2 Installing LORIS

-Run installer script to install core code, libraries, and MySQL schema (see LORIS Setup Schematic).
+Run installer script to install core code, libraries, and MySQL schema (see [Loris Installation Schematic](https://demo.loris.ca/LORIS_Installation_schematic.14-10.PDF)).
 The script will prompt for information, including usernames and folders which it will create automatically.

 ```
 cd ~/Sites/$projectname/tools
 ./install.sh
 ```

 The install script was created for LINUX OS so its apache2 setup steps won’t work.
-The section 3 describes how to apache2 server.
+Section 3 describes how to apache2 server.

 # 3. Launching the Local Apache2 Server